Outline the Preliminary General Examination of the Patient (general headings):

 ________ is the art of listening with the stethoscope to sounds produced by the function of various body organs

-- 2. With the bell portion of the stethoscope for low-pitch sound and the diaphragm for high pitch sound
+- b) Performed with the bell portion of the stethoscope for the low-pitch sound and the diaphragm for high pitch sound.

-- 3. With the earpieces directed anteriorly to align with the ear canal
+- c) Performed with ear pieces directed anteriorly to align with the ear canal.

 What are the 2 phases of respiration?